MakeSchool-Tutorials/SA-2015-Apps-Additional-Resources/P5-Your-App-Design-Document/content.md

 #Wrapping up

-Write out all the Views, View Controllers, Classes, and Data Models your app will require under the Technical section.
+Fill out the rest of the Technical section.

+Views, View Controllers, and other Classes: List all Views, View Controllers, and other Swift classes you will need to make you app.

+Data Models: List all Parse data models your app will require.

 Go back over all sections and make sure everything is explained as concisely as possible.